 Otherwise it would just throw exceptions, and not log me in.

 The second thing is that it seems your script only returns the first 100 groups in your ‘Get-GraphCall’ function when you populate $groups on line 156.
-I think you’ll need to do a ‘do while’-loop on the .nextlink from the Invoke-RestMethod to get a complete result in an enviroment with more than 100 groups.
+I think you’ll need to do a ‘do while’-loop on the .nextlink from the Invoke-RestMethod to get a complete result in an environment with more than 100 groups.

 Other than that, great script, and thank you again for providing this!
 It’s gonna be awsome! :o)